janhsimon/fox/doc/syntax.md

-# Formalizing *fox* syntax
+# Formalizing the *fox* syntax

 The following railroad diagrams define the *fox* language syntax.
 You read these diagrams from left to right, following the paths like a train on rails.
 You will encounter forks and loops, and that's just about it.
-Easy.
+Couldn't be easier.

+The diagrams in this document will allow you to precisely tell valid from invalid *fox* code.
+Studying this information will not be necessary for most people who are just looking to program in *fox* - but it's absolutely essential for developing the language itself and even more so for writing *fox* compilers.

 All railroad diagrams have been created with [this](http://tabatkins.github.io/railroad-diagrams) tool.
 You will find the source for all these diagrams in this repository as well.
-This makes modifying the diagrams very easy.

 # Source File